 As well as the texture, I really loved its colour.
 Yellow flecked with orange.
 I put the glorious yellow colour down to the duck eggs.
 You don’t have to use duck eggs, but I highly recommend them for cake baking.
 The cake is moist with a nice crunch of nuts on the top.
 Neither is it too sweet.
 Not until, that is, you bite into a chunk of white chocolate.

 This almond and squash cake is just the thing to serve at a tea party for the health conscious or wheat intolerant.
 And for an even healthier version, you can easily leave out the chocolate.
 Thank you BVG, I’m really pleased I tried it.

 Other Vegetable Bakes You Might Like

 - Courgette cake with lime & mascarpone frosting

 - Parsnip & walnut cake

 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make this almond and squash cake, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.